gyrogami logo

 Then we'll whine when we see the net effect as our world is just not capable of withstanding another assault on its resources without regard to wildlife connectivity, climate, environment, habitats, and socially responsible and equitable distribution of the profits.

-Then we'll pine for the way things used to be, when it was "OK" to slaughter entire tribes and forcibly displace indigenous people while clear-cutting rainforests.
+Pine we will for the way things used to be, when it was "OK" to slaughter entire tribes and forcibly displace indigenous people while clear-cutting rainforests.
 You know, the old school way of doing things.
 Money and profits will be all that remain...again.
 Are we really prepared for what's coming?

 Posted by M: April 15, 2023